mavaddat/postman-docs/src/pages/docs/insights/insights-gs.md

 1. In the **New insights** page, select **Add API Key** to generate or use an API key.

 1. Copy the script and run it in your shell, substituting your values.
+The script on the page should have your API key and project ID filled in for you.

     ```bash
     POSTMAN_API_KEY=<your_api_key> postman-insights-agent ecs add \